DrTosh/worktime-manager/README.md

 ```

 All Data is stored as Json Objects in here.
-The hourly wage can be changed here.
+The hourly wage can be changed here as well.

 ## Downloads
 [Windows v0.1](https://github.com/DrTosh/worktime-manager/raw/master/release/windows/worktime-manager.zip)